vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - Cross check: Is the explanation for the claims correct?
 How does it compare to similar related research?
 Are the existing trends and order of magnitude estimates matching the results?
 5. Future Expectations and Impact:
   - How large is the impact of the finding?
 Extraordinary claims require extraordinary proof.
   - When and how will these results be reproduced (replicated)?
 What industries are interested in applying this?
+Who wants to put this into production?
   - What are the risks, unknowns, and hidden problems that may invalidate the results or the impact?